-Here at Sherman Lake YMCA we work with caregivers to help ensure 'SUCCESS FOR EVERY CHILD'.
-Success for each camper may be different and we strive to be proactive in developing resources and strategies that work best for your camper.
+Here at Sherman Lake YMCA, we work with parents/guardians to help ensure 'SUCCESS FOR EVERY CHILD'.
+We recognize that what success looks like for each camper may be different and we strive to be proactive in developing resources and strategies that work best for your camper.
 We have an extensive training program for our staff, centered around inclusion and working with campers of all needs.